 - Use the windows task scheduler to run it regularly

 - Make sure the file setting point to the windows temp directory and that IIS has write access to it. /tmp in unix is not the default temp directory on windows

 To run Drupal on Windows with reasonable performance you should use the Wincache PHP extension and the Drupal Wincache integration Module:

 If you want a quick set of instructions to follow, go to Simple install of Drupal on XAMPP.
-XAMPP from Apache Friends is the easiest way to get everything (Apache, PHP and MySQL) on a Windows machine (XP and Vista).
+XAMPP from Apache Friends is the easiest way to get everything (Apache, PHP and MariaDB) on a Windows machine (XP and Vista).
 It is installed in a few minutes and you can start developing right away.

 - Download XAMPP from Apache Friends at www.apachefriends.org/en/xampwindows.html.

 - Extract the XAMPP files to a drive by double-clicking the XAMPP self-extracting zip archive.
 In the Extract to:box, type C:\ (or click the button on the right to select your C:\ drive).
 Click the Extract button.

 - Once the files are extracted, open the extracted folder C:\xampp and run setup_xampp.bat.